Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 WHO SHOULD ATTEND

-researchers, space mission designers, space systems engineers, technical
+for aerospace GNC engineers and researchers, space mission designers, space

-managers, and graduate students, who want to enhance their basic understanding
+systems engineers, technical managers, and graduate students, who want to enhance

 COURSE FEES (Sign-In